How to Find a CDL Driver:

 Conduct an in-person interview.

-At this point, you've got most of what you need to know if a candidate will make a good CDL driver, but an in-person interview will give you insight as to how you'd work with the candidate, if they are punctual, and how they present themselves.
+At this point, you've got most of what you need to know if a candidate will make a good CDL driver, but an in-person interview will give you insight as to how you'd work with the candidate, whether they are punctual, and how they present themselves.

 More importantly, it's a chance to continue selling them the job.
-Introduce them to co-workers, show them around, review the reasons they want to take the job, and the benefits you offer.
+Introduce them to co-workers, show them around, review the reasons they want to take the job, and highlight the benefits you offer.

 It is advisable to schedule the interview directly after the road test.

 Make an offer.